 Working in Canada

-International students can find many opportunities to work in Canada while they study or after they graduate – if you follow the correct guidelines.
+International students can find many opportunities to work in Canada while they study or after they graduate.
 Throughout the year, the ISO regularly holds information sessions about proper work-related immigration documentation.
 Check out our information session!

 International Students are eligible to work on the campus of their educational institution as long as they hold a valid Study Permit and are registered full-time during a regular academic semester (fall/winter).
 Jobs are available in many different departments on campus such as in labs, cafeterias, gyms, etc.